addyosmani/backbone-fundamentals/README.md

 **Understanding `render()`**

-+`render()` is an optional function that defines the logic for rendering a template.
+`render()` is an optional function that defines the logic for rendering a template.
 We'll use Underscore's micro-templating in these examples, but remember you can use other templating frameworks if you prefer.

 The `_.template` method in Underscore compiles JavaScript templates into functions which can be evaluated for rendering.
 In the above view, I'm passing the markup from a template with id `results-template` to `_.template()` to be compiled.
 Next, I set the html of the `el` DOM element to the output of processing a JSON version of the model associated with the view through the compiled template.